 But if providers handle their own bookings, you’ll need to be set up to take payments another way — usually at an additional expense.
 This also means clients won’t get an accurate indication of how much a service is going to cost them and makes upselling more complicated.
 If you’re looking to keep costs low, simplify your business, net more sales, and keep customers satisfied, an in-house eCommerce appointment booking system is the way to go.

 Dangers 1 to 5 happen as a matter of course when you don’t have a centralized booking system in place.
 This last point is more of a worst-case scenario, but not as unusual as you’d think.

 If you’re in the habit of receiving customer inquiries, matching them to a provider, and letting them handle the rest, you could be at risk of losing sales without even knowing it.
 In this situation, there’s really nothing stopping your provider from cutting out the middle man (i.e. you), agreeing to perform the job themselves, and netting all the profits.
 And the worse part is you’d be none the wiser.

 By opting for an in-house, centralized appointment booking system you can keep track of the leads coming in, rate of conversions, and look at your past, present, and pending bookings at the click of a button.
-This kind of data can be invaluable when it comes to analysing your sales funnel so it’s important to have access to it.
+This kind of data can be invaluable when it comes to analyzing your sales funnel so it’s important to have access to it.

 As it happens, yes, there is!
 With MarketBox, you get the best of both worlds.
 Our automated eCommerce online booking flow keeps everything centralized, but providers still have control over their schedule with the ability to time-block availability, set travel zones for mobile appointments, and accept or decline jobs.
 They can even market themselves via unique links that go straight to their individual booking page if desired.

-Start your free trial today to discover how MarketBox can safeguard your business and help you boost sales.
+Book a demo to discover how MarketBox can safeguard your business and help you boost sales.